matthiasmeissen/td-es9/README.md

 # td-es9

-A component for TouchDesigner to get signals from the Expert Sleepers ES-9 Module and map them to a specific range.
+A component for TouchDesigner to get signals from the Expert Sleepers ES-9 and map them to a specific range.

 ## How to install